ananthakumaran/ananthakumaran.github.com/_posts/2017-01-26-debugging.md

 ```elixir
 HTTPoison.get("https://piay.iflix.com", [], [proxy: {'10.128.10.16', 3128}, ssl: [server_name_indication: 'piay.iflix.com']])
 ```
 The fix was easy.
-The sni extenstion has to be enabled explicitly.
+The sni extension has to be enabled explicitly.
 As always, more layers introduce more points of failures.